hsharriman/3dprogramming-fractals/rubric.md

 Submit the following:

 - `.html` files pushed to your fork of the class repository.
 Include a link to your deployed Github Pages for the assignment and a link to your source code.
-- Writeup step: Which fractal did you choose?
-For the fractal of your choosing, describe the recursive step and the base step that the turtle makes.

 ---